sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 #### Manifest list support

 We know we want heterogeneous clusters, right now that's not supported by the build and image stream APIs.
+Support for manifest lists by image streams and the image registry are getting tracked [here](https://issues.redhat.com/browse/IR-192).

 #### openshift-install bootstrap node process